Learn to fuel the gymnast for optimal performance and longevity in the sport.

+Gymnast hydration, is there really much to it?
 Gymnastics culture has generally not supported adequate fueling and hydration due to a variety of issues, but right now we’re facing additional challenges re: COVID-19.
-Gyms are not allowing gymnasts use the locker rooms for health and safety, so they are forced to be creative and find liquid carbohydrate sources that can cleanly be kept in a bottle for intra-workout fueling and hydration.
+Gyms are not allowing gymnasts to use the locker rooms for health and safety.
+So athletes are forced to be creative and find liquid carbohydrate sources that can cleanly be kept in a bottle for intra-workout fueling and hydration.

-It’s not that they aren’t allowing adequate hydration and nutrition during workouts, but most gyms (or parents) think liquid sugars like fruit juice or a sports drink are “toxic” and only want to support the use of fruit intra-workout.
+It’s not that gymnasts aren’t allowed adequate hydration and nutrition during workouts.
+It’s just that most gyms (or parents) think liquid sugars like fruit juice or a sports drink are “toxic” and only want to support the use of fruit intra-workout.
 This comes from a fundamental misunderstanding of carbohydrate utilization during sport and metabolism.
-Start here for a primer before we dive in to the role of carbohydrates in hydration.
+Start here for a primer before we dive into the role of carbohydrates in hydration.

 Hydration is the addition of adequate liquid to bodily tissues.
-Liquids or fluid moistens the body’s tissues (eyes, nose, mouth) and the muscles are composed of 75% water, which means the under-hydrated muscle will not have the pliability needed for optimal functioning and increases risk of injury.
+Liquids or fluid moistens the body’s tissues (eyes, nose, mouth) and the muscles are composed of 75% water.
+That means the under-hydrated muscle will not have the pliability needed for optimal functioning and increases risk of injury.
 Hydration is also the medium through which nutrients, waste products, and oxygen travel through the blood and into the cells of the body.
-If your athlete is not drinking enough, there won’t be adequate fluid to transport these nutrients.
+If your gymnast doesn’t have proper hydration, there won’t be adequate fluid to transport these nutrients.

-Hydration also provide lubrication to the joints.
-In a sport that demands supple muscles and flexible joints, we want to make sure dehydration is not the cause of decreased range of motion, flexibility, etc. which is to some degree a modifiable factor in their performance and execution of skills.
+Hydration also provides lubrication to the joints.
+This sport demands supple muscles and flexible joints.
+So we want to make sure dehydration is not the cause of decreased range of motion, flexibility, etc. Which, to some degree, is a modifiable factor in their performance and execution of skills.

-We also can’t ignore post-workout refueling and hydration, and I’ll touch on the re-hydration piece later in this post (see here for last week’s blog on recovery nutrition).
+We also can’t ignore post-workout refueling and hydration.
+I’ll touch on the re-hydration piece later in this post.
+Click here for last week’s blog on recovery nutrition.

 There are a lot of myths around hydration.
-Gymnastics has been a sport where the thought is that “water is sufficient”.
+Primarily, gymnastics is a sport that has taught that “water is sufficient”.
 Lots of gyms still have policies allowing water-only for gymnasts w/ 4+ hour workouts.
-I’m not saying this is a practice of all gyms, but for any gym to hold this policy represents a fundamental misunderstanding of hydration, energy metabolism, etc.
+Fortunately in this day and age this isn’t a practice at all gyms.
+But for any gym to hold this policy represents a fundamental misunderstanding of hydration, energy metabolism, etc.

 Water, juice, milk, tea, coffee, soda, etc. all contain what we call “free water”.
-Most of these beverages are 98-100% “free water” which is what the body absorbs for hydration.
-Fruit and veggies also contain a high proportion of free water, about 70-74%, so they “count” towards fluid goals to be technical.
+Most of these beverages are 98-100% “free water”, which is what the body absorbs for hydration.
+Fruits and veggies also contain a high proportion of free water, about 70-74%.
+So, to be technical, they also “count” towards fluid goals.

-Adding high water fruits and vegetables can be helpful, especially for the athlete who doesn’t love to drink plain water but aren’t sufficient in and of themselves for adequate hydration.
+Adding high water fruits and vegetables can be helpful.
+Particularly for the athlete who doesn’t love to drink plain water.
+But these aren’t sufficient in and of themselves for adequate hydration for the gymnast.

-Obviously this study was conducted in adult males and cannot be extrapolated entirely to children/adolescent athletes, but something to think about the next time you hear “caffeine is dehydrating”.
+Obviously, this study was conducted in adult males and cannot be extrapolated entirely to children/adolescent athletes.
+However, it is something to think about the next time you hear “caffeine is dehydrating”.

-For children/adolescents from 12 to 17 years of age, the American Academy of Pediatrics recommends less than 80-100 mg of caffeine per day which is the equivalent to X cups of coffee or shots of espresso (Unless it’s 8 oz of Starbuck’s brewed coffee which has 180 mg caffeine).
+For children/adolescents from 12 to 17 years of age, the American Academy of Pediatrics recommends less than 80-100 mg of caffeine per day, which is the equivalent to 2 cups of coffee or shots of espresso.
+Unless it’s 8 oz of Starbuck’s brewed coffee which has 180 mg caffeine!

-While I don’t love my athletes consuming coffee drinks, especially the sugar laden Frappuccino’s which provide more sugar than one is typically aware of (and thus potentially unneeded excess calories), etc…if my older athletes enjoy their morning cup of coffee or latte (an excellent way to fit in some calcium and vitamin D), this is acceptable within the appropriate parameters and no issues related to the caffeine (anxiety, heart palpitations, etc).
+I don’t love my athletes consuming coffee drinks.
+Especially the sugar laden Frappuccinos that provide more sugar than one is typically aware of.
+And thus potentially unneeded excess calories, etc. But if my older athletes enjoy their morning cup of coffee or latte (an excellent way to fit in some calcium and vitamin D), this is acceptable within the appropriate parameters and no issues related to the caffeine (anxiety, heart palpitations, etc).

-Soda has around 40 mg caffeine per 12 oz, tea has about 48 mg per 8 oz, and energy drinks have 150 mg or more per 12 oz and is the biggest culprit of caffeine intake in youth.
-I prefer my athlete to not consume soda or energy drinks as these are non-nutritious sources of energy; coffee and tea is something debatable and highly dependent on age.
+Soda has around 40 mg caffeine per 12 oz while tea has about 48 mg per 8 oz.
+With 150 mg or more per 12 oz, the biggest culprit of caffeine intake in youth is clearly energy drinks.
+I prefer my athlete to not consume soda or energy drinks as these are non-nutritious sources of energy.
+Coffee and tea are somewhat debatable and highly dependent on age.

 There is a big misconception around carbohydrate sports drinks like Gatorade or Powerade (and other products like Skratch, etc.).

-These products are typically a 6-8% carbohydrate solution with added sodium and potassium (and sometimes magnesium and calcium) that are meant to serve in situations where water will not adequately hydrate—typically over 1.5 hrs. of moderate to intense exercise.
+These products are typically a 6-8% carbohydrate solution with added sodium and potassium and sometimes magnesium and calcium.
+They are meant to serve in situations where water will not adequately hydrate—typically over 1.5 hrs. of moderate to intense exercise.

-The gymnastics world thinks the carbohydrate, which is simple sugar like dextrose, glucose, fructose, or maltodextrin is “bad” or “toxic” as this is a pervasive myth not only in the gymnastics world but as a culture.
+The gymnastics world thinks the carbohydrate, which is simple sugar like dextrose, glucose, fructose, or maltodextrin, is “bad” or “toxic” .
+This is a pervasive myth not only in the gymnastics world, but as a culture.

-To be technical, the fructose has to first go to the liver before it can enter the cells which is why agave syrup is “lower glycemic” than some other sugars (because it’s mostly fructose) but there’s no advantage to this during high intensity exercise.
+To be technical, the fructose has to first go to the liver before it can enter the cells.
+This is why agave syrup is “lower glycemic” than some other sugars (because it’s mostly fructose) but there’s no advantage to this during high intensity exercise.

-Yes, you could add electrolytes like Nuun to a carbohydrate beverage like juice or coconut water for a more “natural” approach, but at the end of the day sugar is sugar and the body doesn’t are where it comes from.
+Yes, you could add electrolytes like Nuun to a carbohydrate beverage like juice or coconut water for a more “natural” approach.
+But at the end of the day, sugar is sugar and the body doesn’t care where it comes from.

-“Natural” doesn’t mean healthy or adequate for performance, and on most food products it’s all just “health washing” as a marketing tactic.
+“Natural” doesn’t mean healthy or adequate for performance.
+On most food products it’s all just “health washing” as a marketing tactic.